-- A. Protect past and potential victims from unsafe and unwanted contact with the juvenile. - B. Include input from the victim or victim representative to enhance victim impact, victim empathy, and victim clarification goals. - C. Be designed to address strengths, risks, and needs in areas identified by the evaluation (described in section 2.00). - D. Incorporate all identified treatment content areas, as appropriate. - E. Contain clearly stated goals, objectives, and interventions that are individualized and measurable. - F. Utilize strength-based principles to increase protective factors and decrease risk. - G. Address family functioning and enhance the abilities of support systems to respond to the juvenile's needs and concerns. - H. Favor consistency in caregiver relationships. - I. Be reviewed and signed by the juvenile, the provider, the provider's supervisor (when applicable), and the parent or guardian. - J. Be reviewed at a minimum of every three months and at each transition point, and revised as needed. - 3.152 Sex offense specific treatment providers shall continue to advocate for treatment until the outcomes in the individual treatment plan have been achieved. - 3.160 Sex offense specific treatment providers shall maintain client files in accordance with the professional standards of their individual disciplines and with Colorado state law on health care records.

-3.170 Client files shall include, but are not limited to:

-- A. Evaluations

-- B. Assessments

-- C. Presentence investigations

-- D. Treatment plans

-- E. Treatment plan reviews

-- F. Treatment notes

-- G. Monthly Progress reports

-- H. Documentation of clarification assignments and progress

-- I. Critical incidents occurring during treatment

-- J. Impediments to success and/or lack of resources and systemic response to the issue

-- K. Discharge summary (upon discharge from treatment)
+- A. Protect past and potential victims from unsafe and unwanted contact with the juvenile. - B. Include input from the victim or victim representative to enhance victim impact, victim empathy, and victim clarification goals. - C. Be designed to address strengths, risks, and needs in areas identified by the evaluation (Refer to Section 2.000 and Appendix N "Guidelines for the Evaluation and Treatment of Sex Offenders with a Current Non-Sex Crime.") - D. Incorporate all identified treatment content areas, as appropriate. - E. Contain clearly stated goals, objectives, and interventions that are individualized and measurable. - F. Utilize strength-based principles to increase protective factors and decrease risk.

+- G. Address family functioning and enhance the abilities of support systems to respond to the juvenile's needs and concerns. - H. Favor consistency in caregiver relationships. - I. Be reviewed and signed by the juvenile, the provider, the provider's supervisor (when applicable), and the parent or guardian. - J. Be reviewed at a minimum of every three months and at each transition point, and revised as needed. - 3.152 Sex offense specific treatment providers shall continue to advocate for treatment until the outcomes in the individual treatment plan have been achieved. - 3.160 Sex offense specific treatment providers shall maintain client files in accordance with the professional standards of their individual disciplines and with Colorado state law on health care records. - 3.170 Client files shall include, but are not limited to: - A. Evaluations - B. Assessments - C. Presentence investigations - D. Treatment plans - E. Treatment plan reviews - F. Treatment notes - G. Monthly Progress reports - H. Documentation of clarification assignments and progress - I. Critical incidents occurring during treatment - J. Impediments to success and/or lack of resources and systemic response to the issue - K. Discharge summary (upon discharge from treatment)